Northern Powerhouse champion returns to the University of Sheffield

 Improved transport links is a key part of the vision of the Northern Powerhouse and Lord O’Neill compared the relative distances between the ‘Man-Shef-Leeds-Pool’ cities with the distances of the London Underground.
 He pointed out that mobility across London had increased by 20 per cent after the introduction of the Oyster Card and a similar system could help the north.

 Earning BA and MA degrees in economics from the University of Sheffield, Lord O’Neill went on to become Chief Economist for Goldman Sachs.
 Until October 2014, Lord O’Neill chaired the highly influential Cities Growth Commission.
 He became a life Peer in May 2015, and was appointed Commercial Secretary to the Treasury in the same month, with policy responsibility for the Northern powerhouse and city devolution.
-Lord O’Neill earned BA and MA degrees in economics from the University in 1978 and 1980, along with an Hon LittD in 2014.
+Lord O’Neill earned BA and MA degrees in economics from Sheffield University in 1978.